 National Kids & Vaccines Day

-ScienceUpFirst and Children’s Healthcare Canada are joining forces on February 23 for National Kids and Vaccines Day 2023.
+ScienceUpFirst and Children’s Healthcare Canada joined forces on February 23 for National Kids and Vaccines Day 2023.

 Dr. Katharine Smart, Pediatrician and Past President, Canadian Medical Association